 So, go ahead and get started - you will be on your way to a satisfying career!

 Personality is just one of many factors that guide our behavior, however.
 Our actions are also influenced by our environment, our experiences, and our individual goals.
-The 16 personalities assessment describes how people belonging to a specific personality type are likely to behave; outlining indicators and tendencies.
+The 16 personalities assessment describes how people belonging to a specific personality type are likely to behave; outlining preferences and tendencies.
 Significant differences can exist even among people who share a personality type.
 The information on this website is meant to inspire personal growth and an improved understanding of yourself and your relationships.
+It uses some of the Myers Briggs Type Indicator information in an abbreviated version.

 is an online assessment system that will help you develop a picture of your personal strengths, interests, needs, and preferences, and help you develop a career plan.
 It can also help you to narrow down your selection of a major, if you have not yet decided.
 NOTE: To set up a FREE account to use FOCUS2, you will need an access code.
 The access code is "Goodell"